 Like most commercial banks, the Raiffeisen Group earns interest from loans and other assets, and pays interest to its depositors and lenders.
 Banks, including the Issuer, usually make loans at interest rates that are different from the interest rates paid on deposits and borrowed funds.
 If the Raiffeisen Group's interest spread (the difference between the rate of interest that the Raiffeisen Group pays on funds from depositors and lenders and the rate of interest that it charges on loans it grants to its customers) decreases, then its net interest income will also decrease unless it is able to compensate by increasing the total amount of funds it lends to customers.
-A decrease in rates charged to customers will often have a negative effect on interest spread, particularly when interest rates on deposit accounts are already very low, because the bank has little ability to make a corresponding reduction in the interest it pays to depositors and lenders.
+A decrease in rates charged to customers will often have a negative effect on the interest spread, particularly when interest rates on deposit accounts are already very low, because the bank has little ability to make a corresponding reduction in the interest it pays to depositors and lenders.

 Furthermore, an increase in rates charged to customers can also negatively impact interest income if it reduces the amount of customer borrowings.
 A decrease in the general level of interest rates may affect the Raiffeisen Group through, among other things, increased pre-payments on its loan portfolio and increased competition for deposits.
 Interest rates are sensitive to many factors beyond the Raiffeisen Group's control, including monetary policies implemented by the Czech National Bank (the CNB), as well as domestic and international economic and political conditions.
-Central banks' interest rates cust could also lead to a further compression of interest spreads.
+Central banks' interest rate cuts could also lead to a further compression of interest spreads.
 Overall, large decreases in interest rates can be expected to have an adverse effect on the Raiffeisen Group's net interest income and continued low interest rates will make it more difficult to achieve growth.
 Spreads on interest rates are also affected by economic conditions.
+For example, most European banks have recently been adversely influenced by low interest rates set by the European Central Bank (the ECB) and volatile interest spread.
+The CNB lowered its main interest rate several times in recent years until finally reducing its repo rate to a "technical zero" of 0.05 per cent., which is its lowest level ever.

 Deposits usually have shorter maturities than loans and, therefore, can adjust to changing interest rates faster than loans.
 Accordingly, interest rates paid by banks, including the Issuer, on shorter term deposits tend to increase faster than the rates banks can earn from their loans.
-As a result of this mismatch between loans and deposits, a decrease in or instability of the interest rates charged on loans may have an adverse effect on the Raiffeisen Group's net interest income.
+As a result of this mismatch between loans and deposits, a decrease in or instability of the interest rates charged on loans may have an adverse effect on the

+Raiffeisen Group's net interest income.
 In addition, for competitive reasons, the Raiffeisen Group may also choose to raise the rates of interest it pays on deposits without being able to make a corresponding increase in the interest rates it charges to its customers or re-price the securities portfolio at the same time.
 If the Raiffeisen Group is unable for any reason to re-price or adjust the rates on its interest earning assets in response to changes in rates on its interest bearing liabilities in an expedited or an effective manner as a result of economic or other reasons, the Raiffeisen Group's interest income margins would be adversely affected, which could have a materially adverse effect on its business, results of operations, financial condition, liquidity, capital base, prospects or reputation.